jsy4/TNaC/testreport.md

 We did our acceptance testing by running our project in the Unity programming environment and compared the simulation to our desired results in order to make a decision on whether the feature was considered to be accepted by the user.
 The majority of our acceptance criteria was user-oriented and required us to play the game in order to accept features.
 As a result, most of our system testing was done by running the game in Unity and finding issues by becoming the users.

 **1.0** Movement Controls: Accepted as completely implemented.
 To test this, we made sure that the user was able to look around with their mouse and move using WASD on the keyboard.
 **1.1** Attacking Controls: Not accepted / not completely implemented.
-To test this, we will make sure that when an enemy is close enough to the player when they click the left mouse button, the enemy will take damage.
+To test this, we will make sure that when an enemy is close enough to the player when they click the left mouse button, the enemy will take damage.  __Future Work__
 **2.0** Level Design: Accepted as completely implemented.
 Level components were designed pleasing to the eye.
 **2.1** Level Content: Accepted as completely implemented.
 Levels are unique and interesting to explore.
-**2.2** Monster Spawning: Not accepted / not completely implemented.
+**2.2** Monster Spawning: Accepted as completely implemented.
 We will check monster spawn locations upon loading in to ensure game fairness.
 **3.1** Experience Points:  Accepted as partially implemented.
 The user was able to see changes in their points during the playtime.
-In order to test this, we are displaying the experience point amount on screen while the user is playing so they can see the changes in real time.
+In order to test this, we are displaying the experience point amount on screen while the user is playing so they can see the changes in real time.  __Future Work__
 **3.2** Point Distribution: Not accepted / not completely implemented.
 Refer to 1.1.
-In order to test this, we will create a separate menu so that when the player reaches certain point thresholds, they will be able to distribute their points.
+In order to test this, we will create a separate menu so that when the player reaches certain point thresholds, they will be able to distribute their points.  __Future Work__
-**4.1** Different Weapons: Accepted as completely implemented.
-Choices of weapons were possible with bugs.
-**4.2** Inventory: Not accepted / not completely implemented.
-Refer to 2.2.
-**4.3** Weapon Effects: Not accepted / not completely implemented.
-In order to test this we will make it so that there will be visual effects on screen.
+**4.1** Different Weapons: Accepted as paritally implemented.
+Choices of weapons were possible with bugs.  __Future Work__ **4.2** Inventory: Not accepted / not completely implemented.
+Refer to 2.2.  __Future Work__ **4.3** Weapon Effects: Not accepted / not completely implemented.
+In order to test this we will make it so that there will be visual effects on screen.  __Future Work__
 **5.0** Game Installment: Accepted as completely implemented.
 The game can be downloaded and run in a reasonable amount of time on MAC and Windows.
 **5.1** Game Load Time: Accepted as completely implemented.
 The load time is within limits.
 **6.0** Game Integrity: Accepted as completely implemented.
 There is an information page and the game is safe to download and run on your computer without introducing issues/viruses.